 Additionally, never, ever pay for a vacation rental by wire transfer—there’s no way to get your money back.

-Learn More: How To Spot a Scam Vacation Rental
+See Also: How to Spot a Scam Vacation Rental

 Holiday Travel Scam #2: Refundable Airfare Scheme